heptarch/heptarch.github.io/drafts/cone.md

 ## IX. <a href="#toc">Dialogue</a><a id="sec-9" name="sec-9"></a>

 *SALVIATI and SIMPLICIO are discussing the purpose of examination at the house of their host, the witty SAGREDO.
-Both are learned in the ways of pedagogy but disagree over the purpose of assessment.*
+The house, recently built according to plans laid out by SAGREDO himself, is rather unique.
+Both SALVIATI and SIMPLICIO are learned in the ways of pedagogy but disagree over the purpose of assessment.*

 SALVIATI. <span style="padding-left: 40px; display:block">
 Simplicio, why do you wear this appurtenance?
 Do you mean to refer to the Keplerian doctrine that orbital bodies move on conic sections?